2025 Storm Events in Mesa

 • Dented metal vents or flashing from hail

-25% Rule: If damage affects more than 30% of the roof surface, or if the roof is over 15-20 years old with widespread issues, full replacement is typically more cost-effective than repairs.
+25% Rule: If damage affects more than 30% of the roof surface, or if the roof is over 15-20 years old with widespread issues, full replacement is typically more effective than repairs.
 Localized damage from a single storm event can usually be repaired.

 Mesa at a Glance